 How were you introduced to the scene in Melbourne?

-I moved to Melbourne from the Northern Rivers in NSW around 2010 and very early on walked into a bar called Killing Time where I met a lot of people who became my close friends over the next few years.
-I DJed there weekly, as well as at Circus and a bunch of other places around that time.
+I moved to Melbourne from the Northern Rivers in NSW around 2010.
+Very early on walking into a bar called Killing Time where I end up meeting a lot of people who became my close friends over the next few years.
+DJing there weekly, as well as at Circus and a bunch of other places around that time was my introduction.

 What are you working on at the moment?

-I’ve almost finished my full-length album which will hopefully be out by the end of the year, I have a couple of remixes I’m working on as well and my new live show with a band which is coming along slowly.
+I am currently finishing my full-length album.
+It will hopefully be out by the end of the year.
+Otherwise I have a couple of remixes I’m working on as well and my new live show with a band, which is coming along slowly.

 How has the pandemic changed things for you?